PhotonMoton/Simple-School-Bell-System/README.md

 2. Select whether to replace the DAY or END bell.

+3. Specify the 45 second segment you want to upload.

-3. Click the "Upload" button.
+4. Click the "Upload" button.

-4. Click the "Start" button.
+5. Click the "Start" button.

-5. Wait for the process to complete.
+6. Wait for the process to complete.

 **Note**
 Ensure that you click stop before you make any changes.
 The upload process might cause an error if the program is not stopped before uploading the song.